-“Federal Environment Minister Tanya Plibersek’s announcement today opens the door to a once-in-a-decade opportunity to increase protection for one of the most unique environments on the planet,” said Fiona Maxwell, the National Oceans Manager for The Pew Charitable Trusts.
+“Federal Environment Minister Tanya Plibersek is delivering world-leading protection for one of the most unique environments on the planet,” said Fiona Maxwell, National Oceans Manager for The Pew Charitable Trusts.

 The Pew Charitable Trusts and the Australian Marine Conservation Society lead the Save Our Marine Life alliance.